magnusnordlander/joie-de-tech-entries/_posts/2013-08-09-spannade-nyheter.md

 **If you need help with an entire project**, you should also contact me!
 My experience with the technical side and Johan's experience with the usability/interaction design gives us the ability to create solutions with both the user, the business goals and the technology in focus.

-Our web site is not yet up, but contact us at info@fervo.se, and we'll tell you more!
+Our web site is up (in swedish at) [fervo.se](http://www.fervo.se).
+If you want information in English, or want to know more about our services, please contact us at info@fervo.se, and we'll be happy to tell you!